m1ma0314/BMI706_Layperson/README.md

 Hi!
 Welcome to our GitHub page for `Alzheimer Visualier`.

-Here you can find our streamlit app 👉: [LINT TO BE ADDED]
+Here you can find our streamlit app 👉: [LINK TO BE ADDED]

+`<br>`
 By HSPH CBQG students:
-Angel Chen
+- Angel Chen
-Mijia Ma
+- Mijia Ma
-Siyao Zhu
+- Siyao Zhu